wesleyhales/wesleyhales.com/blog/2011-04-05-Does-Developing-Portlets-Make-You-a-Better-Developer.md

 layout: blog
 title: Does Developing Portlets Make You a Better Developer?
 tags: [Java, jsf, portal, portlets]
+preview: A shameless post to entice developers to get into portlet development with the JBoss Portlet Bridge.
+previewimage:
 ---

 <p><p>Working with portlet technology is often discredited for it’s seemingly complex <span class="caps">API</span> and development hoops one must jump through.
 But if you have worked on a portlet project for a considerable amount of time, and then jump back to a servlet based project, you have a feeling that life just got easier.<br />